 - The doctor in charge (or, in the case of a consultant psychiatrist, his or her deputy) applies to the hospital managers, day or night, so it is often helpful to obtain early joint care for these patients with a consultant psychiatrist.
 The duty AMHP should be informed as soon as a 5(2) is applied, because they have the responsibility for co-ordinating the full Mental Health Act Assessment which should follow.

-- A patient in an Accident and Emergency department is not an inpatient, so cannot be detained under this Section.
+- A patient in an A&E department is not an inpatient, so cannot be detained under this Section.
 Restraint permitted by The Mental Capacity Act or Common Law is all that is available to provide temporary restraint for individuals who are a manifest danger either to themselves or to others while awaiting assessment by a psychiatrist.

 - Plan where the patient is to go before the 72 hours have elapsed - eg, by liaising with psychiatrists for admission under Section 2.